Skip to main content

 From Strings

-If your character has the FractalMind node enabled, it can trigger a session via:
+If your character has the FractalMind node enabled, it can trigger a session via trigger syntax.
+The session runs in the background and results appear in the character's next response or in the FractalMind tab.

 From ThinkThing